meltingice/node-activerecord/README.md

 **Configuration**

 By default, ActiveRecord assumes SQL ID middleware.
-This means it checks for the last generated auto-incremenet ID on the primary key.
+This means it checks for the last generated auto-increment ID on the primary key.

 ``` coffeescript
 ActiveRecord = require 'activerecord'